puppetlabs/puppetdb/documentation/api/commands.markdown

 ### "replace facts", version 4

-Similar to version 6 of replace catalog, this version of replace facts differs from version 3 only in that the previously dashed fields are now underscore-separated.
+* Similar to version 6 of replace catalog, previously dashed fields are now underscore-separated.

+* The 'name' field has been renamed to 'certname', for consistency.

 See [fact wire format v4][factsv4] for more information on the payload of this command.